 When he got a new girlfriend, he seemed more determined to make progress.
 We felt encouraged.
 But his girlfriend died from complications of alcoholism, and suddenly Maurice wasn’t around at RAP as often.
 It seemed like he’d given up hope.
-Then one morning we got a call from one of his family members.
+Then one morning we got a call from his sister.
 Maurice, thinly dressed, had tried to sleep in a parking garage on December 6.
 The low temperature that night was 19 degrees Fahrenheit.

 Maurice had tried to access our shelter two weeks before he died and was number four on our standby list.
-The night he died, he hadn’t put his name on our list, and the shelter was full.
+The night he died, our shelter was full.
 We have to turn away friends like Maurice every night our shelter is open.

 That’s why we’re expanding ouch shelter from 63 beds a night during the winter to 150 beds a night year round.
 And for men and women like Maurice, it’s critical we finish before next winter.